 After an arduous journey, the Sisters arrived at the Jesuit residence, where they found refuge with some 90 injured and burned refugees.
 I’m uncertain of the circumstances, but I believe that their Superior, Sister Saint Ernestine, joined them shortly after their arrival.
 The Director of the Jesuit residence was Father Pedro Arrupe, later to become Director General of the Jesuits.

 The Sisters worked with the Jesuits; providing shelter, food, emergency medical assistance, and spiritual support --- both to the refugees already in the residence and in the nearby areas.
 Sister Theresia reports that only three out of the 90 refugees died, during this time.
 (I was surprised at the relatively small attrition rate --- a great testimony to the care givers.)
 Some of the refugees are still alive today.

-Sister Isaac Joques’ principal duties were to work with a Jesuit Brother Masui, feeding and distributing food to the refugees.
+Sister Isaac Jogues’ principal duties were to work with a Jesuit Brother Masui, feeding and distributing food to the refugees.

-During the post-war era, Sister Isaac Joques provided liaison with American and Australian Army personnel.
+During the post-war era, Sister Isaac Jogues provided liaison with American and Australian Army personnel.
 Sister Theresia remembers the assistance provided by an Australian Army chaplain, Father Ryan, during this difficult recovery period.